Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 ### Pipe Forward Operator

-The Pipe Forward Operator, denoted as `|>`, is an elegant addition to Jac that facilitates a functional style of programming and improves code readability.
-This operator allows the result of an expression to be 'piped forward' into a function or method.
-It essentially streamlines the process of passing a value from one function to the next, making your code more intuitive and decluttered.
+The Pipe Forward Operator, denoted as `|>`, is an elegant addition to Jac that facilitates a intuitive style of programming and improves code readability.
+It also serves as a unifying bridge between traditional and data spatial programming concepts and constructs (more on that later.)

+The Pipe Forward operator is one that has appeared in other languages.
+It allows the result of an expression to be 'piped forward' into a function or method.
+It essentially streamlines the process of passing a value or set of values from one function to the next, making code more intuitive and decluttered.

 Here's how it works: the expression on the left-hand side of the operator serves as an input to the function on the right-hand side.
 The operator takes the result of the left-hand expression and inserts it as the first argument of the right-hand function.
 This feature is especially useful when you have a sequence of functions where the output of one function is the input to the next.